-Labelled variously as a religion, philosophy and even sometimes a "science", Buddhism is probably one of the world's more confusing religions.
+Labelled variously as a religion, philosophy, or a "way of life," Buddhism is probably one of the world's more confusing religions.
 A few things to note first:

 No forms of Buddhism explicitly teach the existence of a creator god.
 Some reject the existence of all godlike beings.
 Some hold that God is equivalent to the Ultimate Reality that is sought via Enlightenment, though that does have slightly different connotations than most mainstream religions.
 Others believe that gods (and demons) are simply another forms of life and no better than humans.

 Siddhartha Gautama was the first declared-by-that-name Buddha (perfectly enlightened one) but there have been many others before him, and many beings of various stages of enlightenment since.

 Buddhism is not necessarily a form of atheism.
 Some variations are perfectly compatible with atheism, but not all (as noted above).
 Buddhism is, more or less, an offshoot of Hinduism, so the oldest school(s) pretty much teach the existence of the same gods.
 In general, one could consider it a very soft version of the Nay-Theist position- whether one believes gods exist or not, or whether one worships them or not, they are considered largely irrelevant to the actual point of Buddhism- the attainment of Enlightenment.

 There is no concept of a "soul" in Buddhism, at least not as most people define it.
 There's a lot of theory behind it, but basically Buddhism doesn't allow existence of such an independent object.
 However, that does not mean that there is Cessation of Existence.
 Rebirth is a central concept in Buddhism, and Nirvana itself is not Cessation of Existence, as commonly thought in the West - see below.